Navigating New Entry Requirements for US Travelers in Europe

 Traveling to Europe as a United States citizen

 Travelers from United States will still be able to enter most European countries without a visa for a short stay (up to 90 days).
-When traveling to Greece as US citizen, you would need to familiarize yourself with new laws and regulations that came into effect in late 2025.
+When traveling to Greece as US citizen, you would need to familiarize yourself with new laws and regulations being introduced across the Schengen Area starting in 2026.

-As of October 12th, U.S. citizens must use the new Entry/Exit System (EES) at borders.
+As of 2026, U.S. citizens must use the new Entry/Exit System (EES) at external Schengen borders.
 This includes fingerprints and photos.
-The new European Travel Information and Authorization System (ETIAS), similar to Electronic System for Travel Authorization (ESTA) when traveling to United States, will also be required to enter 30 European countries for a short stay, vacation or business trip.
-Currently the system isn’t live and will be introduced in late 2026.
+The new European Travel Information and Authorisation System (ETIAS), similar to the Electronic System for Travel Authorization (ESTA) when traveling to United States, will also be required to enter Schengen countries for a short stay, vacation or business trip.
+Currently the system isn’t live and will be introduced after the full implementation of EES.
 Applicants will be able to apply via the official website or app once the system goes live.

 An ETIAS authorization will be valid for three years or until the expiration date of the passport used in the application, whichever comes first.
 Make sure your passport is valid for at least six months beyond your planned return date.

-The ETIAS travel authorization will be checked together with the travel documents by the border guards when crossing the EU border.
-This prior verification of visa exempt non-EU citizens will facilitate border checks, avoid bureaucracy and delays for travelers when presenting themselves at the borders, and substantially reduce the number of refusals of entry at border crossing points.
+The ETIAS travel authorization will be checked by carriers before boarding and may also be checked together with the travel documents by the border guards when crossing the external Schengen border.
+This prior verification of visa exempt non-EU citizens is intended to strengthen security and improve border procedures.

 Steps down to the beach.
 Oia village, Santorini.
 Greece